tritemio/FRETBursts/docs/source/HDF5_format.rst

 Numerous advantages can be easily envisioned:

 * **Efficiency**: HDF5 is highly efficient both for space and speed.
-Libraries to interoperate the format are broadly used and heavily tested.
-We scientist don't need to reinvent the wheel, we can (and should) use state-of-the art (software) technologies already available.
+Libraries to interoperate with the format are broadly used and heavily tested.
+  Scientists don't need to reinvent the wheel and can leverage the already available state-of-the art software technologies.

 * **Long-term persistence:** in 5-10-20 years the data can be always read without relying on obscure, poorly document, (or in some case vendor